Increasing conversion rates can become very hard.

 2 What is this Persona’s main goal in our website?

 How many visits, how many devices, how many screens will the Persona use to achieve his goal?
-Defining the whole process from the User’s point of view (and not the designer’s) will bring some light to the Multi screen chaos we are living today.
+Defining the whole process (User Journey) from the User’s point of view (and not the designer’s) will bring some light to the Multi screen chaos we are living today.

 Source: Google Think Insights.

-4 How will the Persona act?
+4 How will the Persona behave?

 That’s the crucial part.
 We need to understand the mental model of our Personas based on our research.
 (If you moved for the role-based profiles you’ll miss the best part).
 We are trying to answer questions like: